Islandora/Syn/README.md

 </login-config>
 ```

-On ubuntu this file can be found at:
+On Ubuntu this file can be found at:
 `/var/lib/tomcat8/webapps/fcrepo/WEB-INF/web.xml`

 ### Setup Syn Configuration